Julia Kindt

-Julia Kindt FAHA (born 1975) is an academic and writer who specialises in ancient Greek history and religion.
+Julia Kindt FAHA (born 1975) is a German academic and writer who specialises in ancient Greek history and religion.
 She is a professor at the Department of Classics and Ancient History at the University of Sydney, Australia.

 Career

 Kindt graduated from the University of Munich in 2000 with a Master of Arts in Ancient History.
 She then studied at the University of Cambridge, where she completed a PhD in 2003.
 In 2005, she was selected as one of the inaugural Katharine Graham fellows at the University of Chicago; the fellowship was created by an endowment from the estate of the publisher of The Washington Post.

-In 2012, Kindt wrote her first book, Rethinking Greek Religion, in which she suggests that the scholarly consensus that the polis is the central focus of ancient Greek religion needs to be re-examined.
+In 2012, Kindt published her first book, Rethinking Greek Religion, in which she suggests that the scholarly consensus that the polis is the central focus of ancient Greek religion needs to be re-examined.
 She argues that other aspects of ancient Greek religion deserve more scholarly attention than they have previously received.